erwanlecarpentier/flatland/README.md

 increments and discrete multiplicative factors applied to the velocity.
 The wall constraint also applies here.
 Additionally, there are minimum and maximum velocity limits.

+The world is by default continuous.
+In order to use it in the discrete setting, you should modify the configuration file consequently.
+This means only allowing actions of the discrete world, avoiding gaussian noise on the resulting state, setting the shapes of the obstacles so that they overlap the right cells, etc.

 # Dependencies